Vishesh-21/Full-Stack-Developer-Interview-Prep/backend/readme.md

 ##### Difference between HTTP and HTTPS?
 > HTTP sends data openly, while HTTPS sends data securely (encrypted) so no one can steal or change it.
 HTTP uses port 80 while HTTPS uses 443.

+#### what is webhook?
+> A webhook is a way for one system (application or server) to automatically send real-time data or updates to another system when a specific event happens.
+A webhook is like a notification system for apps — when something happens, one app calls another app by sending it data instantly.